NH-Uday/me/README.md

 Implement blog section for sharing tech articles

 Store schedule events in a calendar module (currently static)

-Convert the site into a React single-page application for maintainability

 🤝 Contributing
 Feel free to fork this repository and customize it for your own use.
 Contributions, suggestions, or feature requests are welcome!